 Many nonprofit organizations promote that they’re members of ECFA (Evangelical Council for Financial Accountability).
 However, the ECFA loses revenue whenever it terminates an organization’s membership, so it has a vested interest in certifying its members.

 Infamously, Ravi Zacharias International Ministries (RZIM) maintained its ECFA stamp of approval until February 15, 2021, after the release of the informe miller & martin.
-That is, the ECFA recognized problems with RZIM’s finances only after a law firm independently found them, and journalists publicized these results.
+That is, the ECFA terminated RZIM’s membership only after the release of a law firm’s report independently recognized problems with RZIM’s finances, and journalists publicized these results.

 5. Search for problems.